IBM/BluePic/Docs/CloudFunctions.md

 * client id - this is the unique GUID for your app instance
 * secret - secret key for configuring the App ID service

-For the `Kitura` callback you will need to obtain the route for your Bluemix application.
-You can find the route by clicking on the `View App` button near the top right of your application's dashboard page on Bluemix.
+For the `Kitura` callback you will need to obtain the route for your IBM Cloud application.
+You can find the route by clicking on the `View App` button near the top right of your application's dashboard page on IBM Cloud.
 This will open the welcome page for the BluePic app; the route is the URL value shown on the browser, which consists of the schema, host, and port (please note that port values 80 and 443 maybe not be shown in the URL in the browser since these are the default port values for http and https respectively):
 * schema (http:// or https://)
 * host (e.g. `bluepic-grotty-substantiality.mybluemix.net`)
 * port (80 if http, 443 is https, other if dev)